Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 The old system is completely replaced.
 Either by a purchased standard solution (SAP, Salesforce) or by a complete rebuild.

-Costs: The most expensive option.
+Cost: The most expensive option.
 Timeframe: 18-36 months for a rebuild.

 Option 3: Retention

-You keep the system but make it less painful.
+You keep the system, but make it less painful.
 Optimization, better monitoring, security patches.
 Maybe you hide it behind modern APIs so new systems can communicate with it.

-Costs: The cheapest option in the short term.
+Cost: The cheapest option in the short term.
 But the opportunity costs remain.

-How You Decide
+How to Decide

 The question is not: What is the best option?
 The question is: What is the best option for you?